-We mark the beginning of the new season with the arrival of the spring equinox on Wednesday, March 20th at 5:58 p.m.
-EDT.
+We mark the beginning of the new season with the arrival of the Spring Equinox!
 Regardless of what the weather is doing outside, this is the exact moment of the official start of spring.
 And perhaps because this marks the gateway to the growing season, there are a lot of myths and beliefs surrounding it.
-We dive into the 5 most common myths associated with the spring equinox and separate fact from fiction.
+We dive into the 5 most common myths associated with the Spring Equinox and separate fact from fiction.
 How many of these do you believe?

 Myth #1: You Can Stand a Raw Egg on End